gae123/sd2/README.md

 1. The implemenation is in python but relies a lot on unix tools.
 I am sure people would want a Windows port.

-## For developers
+## How to develop the tool itself
+1. Fork the repository
 1. Build the source code by running `cd build; make`
-1. The main program is in bin/sd2 start from there
+1. The main program is in bin/sd2 start from there for testing personal user
 1. When ready to push change the version number at the top of build/Makefile and run `make push`